The Big Picture

 All 5 Lost

-Corporate tax + income tax + sales tax + property tax + local jobs multiplier all disappear
+Corporate tax + employee income tax + sales tax + property tax + MTA payroll tax β all disappear simultaneously

 Income Tax Is Dangerously Top-Heavy